jsch111/2CsmPET/README.md

 https://github.com/thomasbkahn/step-detect/blob/master/step_detect.py

 The script runs on python 3.8 with the specified extensions, which can be installed with pip, for example.
-During execution the user will be asked for text-files for the RED and GREEN channels.
+During execution (for example per drag and drop) the user will be asked for text-files for the RED and GREEN channels.
+For more information, see the 2CsmPET.py file.